There’s a video for this list here.

 An ultra-stylised vampire film starring Grace Jones (!) that has aged extremely well.

 AJ and Keith want to get their way into a college frat house and so decide to hire a stripper for the evening to seal the deal.
 They peruse the local strip joints in the seedier parts of town and after entering a bar called After Dark, become set on asking Katrina, a stripper they have seen to come to their frat house.
 AJ goes backstage to try to convince her but she seduces him and then bites his neck.

 So sets in motion a whole chain of events that includes more vampires and, of all things, an albino street gang.
 It would seem that nearly everyone working at the club is a vampire.

-With the stylisation of this film being so central to its vision, this could have aged really badly and looked ‘sooo 80’s’ and been all surface and no substance.
+With the stylisation of this film being so central to its vision, this could have aged really badly and looked ‘sooo 80’s’.
+It could also have been all surface and no substance.
 Thankfully, it’s neither of these and looked even better now than when I first saw it.
-There has also been a pristine transfer issued on Blu Ray by Arrow which means the film looks better than ever before.
+There has also been a pristine transfer issued on Blu-Ray by Arrow which means the film looks better than ever before.